GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs-and-why/index.md

   doesn't currently support.

-Even if an AMP-only approach won't work for your page, it might still be a good idea to use AMP whenever possible, because of its guaranteed fastness.
-The Hybrid AMP approach provides a way to conditionally serve AMP without introducing a lot of complexity into your codebase.
+Even if an AMP-only approach won't work for your page, it might still be a good idea to use AMP whenever possible, because of the guaranteed fastness of AMP HTML and the AMP Caches.
+The Hybrid AMP approach in Next.js provides a way to conditionally serve AMP pages.
+However, it also creates a higher maintenance cost because it requires you to maintain two versions of each page.

 ## Next steps